E4Eric/TheDuck/README.md

 - retrieving the actual code from the AssetManager and invoking it

 Now Behaviour:
 The window traps incoming mouse / kb events and simply forwards them to the UIEventProxy.
-This provides a number of API's that can be used by
-'controllers' to take actions (i.e. hilight on hover...).
+This provides a number of API's that can be used by 'controllers' to take actions (i.e. hilight on hover...).
 To facilitate this the proxy generates its own pseudo-events; Enter / Leave & Hover

 To ensure that  aren't making a toy we'll use one of the more complex UI's; the Eclipse IDE.
 This has two advantages; it's a complex UI and it's open source so the Eclipse license allows me to use the icons etc without encountering potential IP issues.
-I'm also thoroughly familiar with it having been a Platform UI committer for a=over a decade (and the dev lead for e4).

 # Observations